AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 I'm Aarav Ragoonanan, I created this scoring machine for extra practice, but I would appreciate any feedback, thanks!

 **Important Announcements**
-A new version of this scoring machine will be created soon.
-This includes:
+A new version of this scoring machine will be slowly updated here
-- Better command support
-- Crontab

 **Packages Needed for this**
 - The operating system has to have a bash terminal